HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                                   \---------------------------- current Job ------------------------------------/
 ```

-Switching between task will set SR5 to the segment containing the task data and stack.
-SR6 is set to the job data segment to which the task belongs.
+Switching between tasks will set SR5 to the segment containing the task data and stack.
+In addition, SR6 is set to the job data segment to which the task belongs.
 Naturally, setting any of these registers is a privileged operation.
 SR4 will track the current code module so that program literals can be referenced.
-It will change when crossing a module boundary.
+It will change when crossing a code module boundary.
 SR7 never changes after system startup.

 ### Task Execution